Is Anxiety Affecting Job Interview Success?

 Avoid Stimulants

 You should not try and overcompensate a lack of sleep by downing gallons of coffee or energy drinks.
 These stimulants will only make your anxiety worse.
-It would be much better to have green tea before an interview so that you are feeling calmer.
+It would be much better to have green tea before an interview so that you are feeling calmer and will help you learn how to deal with interview anxiety.

 Slow Down

 At Inspired CVs, we not only help support you with professional CV writing services.
-We can also help improve your interview skills through our interview workshops and one to one sessions.
-To find out more, contact us today!
+We can also help improve your interview skills through our job interview workshops and one to one consultations.
+To find out more, contact us today or alternatively, you can use our resume cv writing services by ordering your CV here today.
+We offer a quick, responsive service!

 Get in touch